reharish/loppies/README.md

 #### Backit
-A Snippet to make `.bak` of everyfile parsed into it.
+A snippet to make `.bak` of everyfile parsed into it.
 If the file exists.